SAP-samples/teched2023-IN264/exercises/ex2/README.md

   <br>![](/exercises/ex2/images/Configure_Equipment_Determination_1.png) <br>
   c.
 Click on “Rules” and “Equipment Determination” <br>
   <br>![](/exercises/ex2/images/Configure_Equipment_Determination_2.png) <br>
   d.
+Click on Full Screen mode <br>
+  e.
 Check the rows containing rules and note the rules to determine the equipments based on the employee job title are already defined. <br>
   <br>![](/exercises/ex2/images/EquipmentDecisionView.jpg) <br>
-  e.
+  f.
 Do not change anything and close the rule editor window.

 ### 4)	View the decision Trainings for the newly hired employee